-I tend to do this part of the process first so that later on I don’t accidentally ruin the meringue.
 For the meringue, it follows the same idea as the start of my Easter pavlova where you want the bowl you are using to be spotlessly clean, so you don’t ruin the meringue – so make sure it’s squeaky clean.

 You whip the egg whites to stiff peaks, and then slowly add the caster sugar – and any flavouring you want.
 The mixture should look like a standard glossy meringue mixture!
 Add the icing sugar/ground almond mixture and fold together.
 You want to be gentle when you fold, so DO NOT use a mixer.
 Simply fold all the ingredients together until just about combined.

 Prepping the macarons